When you secure a piece of press coverage mentioning you or your photography business, make sure you are making the most of it!

 5. Promote your media coverage in your email signature

 You probably send tens of emails out every single day.
-By including the links (and any other important links, such as your website or blog, for that matter), you are increasing the visibility of your press coverage.
+By including a link to your ‘In the Press’ page of your website or to a specific online article you are increasing the visibility of your press coverage.
+Don’t forget to include other important links, such as to your website or blog in your email signature too.

-Clients will love to see you – their chosen photographer – in the media spotlight, and it may prove to be an ice-breaker or certainly a talking point during their time in your studio.
+Clients will love to see you in the media spotlight and it may prove to be an ice-breaker, or certainly a talking point, if you display your press coverage where they can see it.

 Related reading: PR 101: Using the media to promote your business